TWBug/GoldCardHenge/content/home/intro.en.md

 ---
-title: " Taiwan Employment Gold Card Office"
+title: " Taiwan Employment Gold Card"
-summary: " Taiwan Employment Gold Card Office"
+summary: On October 31, 2018, Taiwan’s legislature passed the Act for the Recruitment and Employment of Foreign Professional Talent to attract and retain more international professionals in Taiwan.
+The card offers a work permit, resident visa, alien resident certificate, and re-entry permit.
+It also provides eligibility for a discount in income tax.
 draft: false
 hidden: false
 headless: true